Raymond James lifts Continental Resources Inc. [CLR] price estimate. Who else is bullish?

 Raymond James have made an estimate for Continental Resources Inc. shares, keeping their opinion on the stock as Mkt Perform, with their previous recommendation back on October 24, 2022.
 While these analysts kept the previous recommendation, Morgan Stanley raised their target price from $67 to $74.
 The new note on the price target was released on October 19, 2022, representing the official price target for Continental Resources Inc. stock.
 On July 22, 2022, analysts decreased their price target for CLR shares from 76 to 70.

-Continental Resources Inc. [CLR] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.01.
-With this latest performance, CLR shares dropped by -0.09% in over the last four-week period, additionally plugging by 20.89% over the last 6 months – not to mention a rise of 54.22% in the past year of trading.
+Continental Resources Inc. [CLR] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.27.
+With this latest performance, CLR shares gained by 0.50% in over the last four-week period, additionally plugging by 20.72% over the last 6 months – not to mention a rise of 62.45% in the past year of trading.

 Continental Resources Inc.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.10 and a Current Ratio set at 1.20.